Impairment is impairment no matter the substance. But with marijuana, there is even more at stake — regardless of legality in your state.

-Nine states (plus the District of Columbia) allow some level of legal marijuana possession, and 30 states permit the medical use of cannabis.
-And 13 more states have decriminalized cannabis possession (people who possess small amounts of the drug don't face criminal prosecution, but only civil penalties similar to a traffic fine).
+As of June 30, 2021, 18 states plus Washington, D.C., have fully legalized recreational marijuana use, and 19 additional states permit the medical use of cannabis.
+Other states and localities have decriminalized cannabis possession (people who possess small amounts of the drug don't face criminal prosecution, but only civil penalties similar to a traffic fine).
 These laws are changing quickly, so check with your state to make sure you know the legal status of cannabis possession and use.
 The fact is that, in some places, cannabis is becoming as mainstream as say, wine.
 But there are important distinctions.

 Water, Water Everywhere

 Even if cannabis is legal in your state, the federal government still considers it a Schedule I drug, which the feds say has the potential for abuse and has no accepted medical use.
 This is very important, because on any water (or land) under federal jurisdiction, it's illegal to possess cannabis even though a state may have legalized it.